 You may need copies of a death certificate for a number of reasons.
 You might want a copy for your personal records or, if you are in charge of wrapping up the deceased person’s affairs, you may require multiple, official (certified) copies to carry out your job.
 You will need to submit a certified copy of the death certificate each time you claim property or benefits that belonged to the deceased person, including life insurance proceeds, Social Security benefits, payable on death accounts, veterans benefits, and many others.

 In North Carolina, a death certificate must be filed with the county registrar within five days.
-(North Carolina Laws § 130A-115.)
+(North Carolina General Statutes § 130A-115.)
 The easiest way to get copies of a death certificate is to ask the person or organization that files the certificate to order them for you at the time of the death; usually this will be a funeral home, mortuary, or crematory.
 If you are the executor of the estate, you should ask for at least ten certified copies.

 If you need to order more copies later, visit the website of the North Carolina Department of Public Health.
 From the DPH website, you can download a mail-in order form or find a link to order death certificates online or by phone.